 What strategy has worked best for you when aiming for a sales promotion?

-Bio: Eric Czerwonka is an entrepreneur and co-founder of Buddy Punch, an employee time tracking software company founded in 2013 that provides employee management solutions for small and large companies — anyone with employees from startups to corporations and anyone with a remote team to manage.
+Bio: Eric Czerwonka is an entrepreneur, an author at Studyclerk, and co-founder of Buddy Punch, an employee time tracking software company founded in 2013 that provides employee management solutions for small and large companies — anyone with employees from startups to corporations and anyone with a remote team to manage.